Debris fire quickly spreads to home's detached garage in central Fresno

 FRESNO, Calif.
-(KFSN) -- Fresno Fire crews have Belmont Avenue west of First shut down for several blocks as they continue to secure the area after an early morning fire.
+(KFSN) -- Fresno Fire crews had a section of Belmont Avenue blocked off as they battled a house fire in central Fresno.

-Video captured shows the massive plume of smoke that could be seen for miles.

-Investigators say a debris fire quickly spread to a home's detached garage.
+Investigators say this started as a debris fire and then spread to a home's detached garage.

-Thanks to a passerby calling it in, crews were able to respond quickly enough to stop the spread before it got to neighboring homes.
+A neighbor called for help immediately, so crews were on the scene within minutes and were able to stop it from spreading to other homes.

 Debris fire quickly spreads to home's detached garage in central Fresno